cbg-ethz/scIsoPrep/README.md

 ```

 ## Create conda environment
-First, create a new environment named "scIsoPrep" and install all dependencies:
+First, create a new conda environment and install all dependencies by running the following from your base conda environment:
 ```bash
 ./install_scisoprep.sh
 ```

-Type `yes` when asked
+Type `yes` when asked to, this should take 15min.

 # Usage